Therapy for Burnout in Melbourne |Naarm

 Burnout is what happens when stress builds up for too long and your system starts to feel exhausted, emotionally, physically, and mentally.
 You might notice it showing up as feeling flat, overwhelmed, detached, or not able to find enjoyment in the way you used to.
 People often link burnout to work-related stress, but it can show up when life asks too much of you in general and for too long.
-This might be the case if you've taken on caring responsibilities or are tend to carry the emotional load in your relationships.
+This might be the case if you tend to carry the emotional load in your relationships.

-Burnout unfolds slowly and isn't easily noticeable right away.
-You might notice persistent fatigue to start with, and slowly lose interest or capacity to engage in activities that you used to enjoy.
+The thing about burnout is that it tends to unfold slowly and isn't obvious right away.
+You might notice a persistent fatigue to start with, and slowly lose interest or capacity to engage in activities that you used to enjoy.
 You might find yourself trying to 'save time' by letting go of basic self care activities, such as exercising or getting enough sleep.

 From the outside, life might still look relatively stable.
 You might still be working, meeting responsibilities, and showing up for people around you.
 But internally, you might start to notice yourself feeling numb, detached and overwhelmed- making it difficult to be present in your personal relationships, work, and life in general.